 For foreign nationals establishing or partnering with a company, the work permit evaluation will require:

-The Turkey Tech Visa Program offers a range of incentives for foreign talent and startups in the technology sector.
+The Turkey Tech Visa Program offers a range of incentives for foreign talent and startups in the technology sector, complementing the broader legal support available to software companies in Turkey.
 Key benefits include:

 Stay tuned for more insights from Bayraktar Attorneys as we continue to provide expert legal guidance on these evolving regulations.